 Do you fear or fake perspective sketching?

 Can’t figure out how to start a perspective sketch?

 And where is that darn vanishing point anyway?

 Understanding Perspective is a LIVE online course that makes perspective sketching easy!
 I’m Urban Sketcher, workshop instructor, architectural illustrator, and author Stephanie Bower, and I’m excited to offer this course to anyone wanting to finally understand how perspective works.
 Perspective is easy when you know what to look for!

 This course is a live, interactive 6-part online class taught via Zoom in which you’ll learn by drawing along with me in real time.
 In each class, we’ll take notes and sketch together as I present perspective concepts in a crafted PowerPoint presentation, then we will apply those concepts in a step-by-step sketching demo that we will draw and paint together.
-And like an in-person workshop, you’ll see me work and I’ll answer your questions LIVE.
+Yes, you’ll learn lots about watercolor technique too!
+And like an in-person workshop, you’ll see me work up close, and I’ll answer your questions LIVE.